 - How you lead users through the site via calls to action, internal links, and other in-site navigation method

-- Limit the choices.
-Some IA professionals say that the human brain can only comprehend four to seven items in a list before getting overwhelmed.
-Don’t list everything in your navigation or your dropdowns; rather, lead users to less-important pages from more-important pages using internal links.
+Some Information Architecture professionals say that the human brain can only comprehend four to seven items in a list before getting overwhelmed.
+In addition, don’t list everything in your navigation or your dropdowns; rather, lead users to less-important pages from more-important pages using internal links.

-- Make labels logical.
 Navigation isn’t the place to be clever or cute.
-Don’t say “The 411” when users will be looking for “About Us”.
-Don’t say “Hit Us Up” when they’re looking for “Contact Us”.
+And don’t say “The 411” when users will be looking for “About Us”.
+Also don’t have a button that says “Hit Us Up” when users are looking for “Contact Us”.

 For more in-depth information on information architecture (if you really want to geek out along with us), check out this excellent article from Web Designer Depot.